How Long Do LED Christmas Lights Really Last?

 A Great Consumer Experience Begins with the Truth

 Some of our competitors obviously believe that marketing hype is the key to success in this business.
 At Christmas Designers we believe just the opposite.
-We believe that telling you the honest truth about our products is the way to build a solid foundation for long-lasting, successful business.
+We believe that telling you the honest truth about our products is the way to build a solid foundation for a long-lasting, successful business.

 It's an approach that has served well, both our customers and ourselves, for nearly half a century…roughly the consecutive lifespan of 6 or 7 of our Pro Grade LED Christmas light sets!